If you’re considering living the van life, there’s a lot that goes into choosing the right type of van for your needs.

 Example: Single mom turns stepvan into adorable tiny home

-Looking for more vans with bathroom?
+Looking for more vans with bathrooms?
 Check this out.

 12) Volkswagen Westfalia